New physics in $b\to s \ell\ell$ decays with complex Wilson coefficients: Model selection

-Considering the WCs to be complex in general, there are 1022 possible combinations of the coefficients forming a predefined global set of different scenarios.
-These include cases where the WCs, picked up in a particular scenario, are all real or all complex.
-Among several competing models, we select the best ones to explain the data by using the conservative limit of $\Delta\text{AIC}c \leq 4$ and with a low value of MSE$_{\text{X-val}} < 2$.
+As shown from eq. \ref{eq:effopr}, there are 9 operators and corresponding WCs that we are considering.
+Considering all of them to be real, there are $\sum_{k=1,9} (9!/k!(9-k)!) = 511$ possible combinations, i.e. scenarios to be considered.
+If we consider the WCs to be complex in general, disregarding the combinations with a mixture of real and complex WCs, there are exactly those many cases where the WCs are complex.
+In total, there are 1022 possible combinations of the coefficients forming a predefined global set of different scenarios.
+Thus, the considered scenarios only include cases where the WCs are either all real or all complex.
+Among several competing models, we select the best ones that explain the data by using the conservative limit of $\Delta\text{AIC}c \leq 6$ and with a low value of MSE$_{\text{X-val}} < 1.5$.
+There is no particular reason for choosing the allowed values of MSE$_{\text{X-val}}$ lower than 1.5, it is just a choice.
+The idea is to check that the selected scenarios in AIC$_c$ should not have a very high MSE score.
+Also, we have noted that most of the models which are not selected by both the criteria have MSE score $>> 1.5$.
 Out of these 1022 possible combinations, only a few are selected by these criteria and are listed in table \ref{tab:ModselNew}.
 We rank the selected models according to the value of $\Delta\text{AIC}c$.
 Note that $\mathcal{O}_9$ with complex WC, though not the best model, is the only one-operator scenario passing all the selection criteria.
-Some two and three-operator and one four-operator scenarios are selected, and all of these contain $\mathcal{O}_9$ (with real or complex WC) as one of the operators.
-The best model is a three-operator scenario: $\mathcal{O}_9$, $\mathcal{O'}_9$, $\mathcal{O}_{10}$ with complex WCs.
-Also, there are a few selected scenarios with real WCs.
+Some two, three and four-operator scenarios are selected, and all of these contain $\mathcal{O}_9$ (with real or complex WC) as one of the operators.
+Note that apart from model 18, all the selected models have complex WCs.
+Here, we have dropped a few selected complex models with five operator scenarios.
+The best model is a three-operator scenario: [$\mathcal{O}_9$, $\mathcal{O'}_9$, $\mathcal{O}_{10}$] with complex WCs.
 As expected, the real parts of the WCs are large.
-However, some of the selected cases prefer large non-zero contributions from $Im(\Delta C_9)$ and $Im(C'_9)$ even in the absence of the CP-asymmetric observables from $B\to K^*$ decays.
-This conclusion holds, in particular for $Im(\Delta C_9)$, even if we drop the asymmetric observables in $B_s\to\phi\mu\mu$ decays see table \ref{tab:ModselNewWA} in the appendix.
-The parameter-spaces given in table \ref{tab:ModselNew} can be further constrained by the (2015) data on CP-asymmetries in $B\to K^*\mu\mu$ decays \cite{Aaij:2015oid}.
-We carry out a second fit for the selected models after incorporating these data on CP-asymmetries.
-In this, the respective WCs are considered to be nuisance parameters, with the allowed ranges given in table \ref{tab:ModselNew}.
-The results are presented in table \ref{tab:withassy}.
-As expected, we obtain much tighter constraints on the imaginary part of the WCs and large non-zero values are allowed.
+Also a large non-zero contribution from $Im(\Delta C_9)$ is required in all the selected cases.
+In a few cases large non-zero contributions from $Im( C'_{9})$ is also allowed.
+Note that we have obtained the above results in the absence of the CP-asymmetric observables from $B\to K^*$ decays.
+We have explicitely checked that this conclusion holds even if we drop the asymmetric observables in $B_s\to\phi\mu\mu$ decays.
+For this particular dataset $\chi^2_{SM} = 288.9$.